tmistele/rpmpm/resources/tests/footnote-with-link-references-nested-footnote-defs.md

 [^longnote]: Here another one

-    that uses the [gh] link only in a multiline continuation.
+    that uses the link only in a multiline continuation.

     [^nested]: And then we get another footnote